-- Crank the room in until it is just 'snugged up'.
-Do not overcrank or you could damage the gear assembly. - Fasten the travel strap before driving the vehicle to your dealer for service of the slideout mechanism. - See your dealer for service of the slideout system before using again.
+Crank the room in until it is just 'snugged up'.
+Do not overcrank or you could damage the crank or gear assembly.

+- Fasten slideout room travel latching device-if equipped-inside the coach before driving the vehicle. - See your dealer for service of the slideout mechanism before using again.